tomekwi/nodangel/faq.md

 # FAQ

-This is being added to as common issues occur on the [issues](http://github.com/remy/nodemon/issues), and where appropriate the answers will be added here.
+This is being added to as common issues occur on the [original nodemon issues](http://github.com/remy/nodemon/issues), and where appropriate the answers will be added here.

 This is a working document, and if it makes sense, I'll take pull requests to help make it better.

-## nodemon doesn't work with my REPL
+## nodangel doesn't work with my REPL

-Create an nodemon.json file with the setting:
+Create an nodangel.json file with the setting:

 ```js
 {